sambitmishra98/terminal-helper/docs/README.md

 ---

 ## Script reference
+Use this table as a quick reminder of what each helper exposes and how to call it.

 | File (source it?)                       | Commands exposed / functions                | Inputs                                   | Outputs / exports                                                                 |
 |-----------------------------------------|----------------------------------------------|------------------------------------------|-----------------------------------------------------------------------------------|